scorputty/sabnzbd/README.md

 ### WebGUI
 To reach the WebGUI go to - (http://localhost:8080).
 Or replace localhost with your target IP.
+* I did not bother with SSL/TLS or any login credentials.

 ## Info
 * Shell access whilst the container is running: `docker exec -it sabnzbd /bin/sh`